Tertiary Preparation Program (TPP)

 How do I get help if I have a disability/learning problem etc

-UQ College has a Student Support Officer who can assist you and put you in touch with assistance from UQ.
+UQ College can assist you and put you in touch with assistance from UQ.
 Please be advised that anything which is discussed is kept confidential.
 You can also meet with the Higher Education Coordinator who can assist with any academic issue which may arise.

 What is Student Services?